 Housing Improvement Program

 Hooghan háádadilne'go da'iníísh

 HIP Program Team Update

-A date the second to the second
+A MARK STATE AND A SHARE W

 The Housing Improvement Program (HIP) continues to make progress with the BIA/ARPA funding received in 2021.
 After navigating extensive financial documentation processes, the program is now successfully delivering manufactured homes to the first thirty (30) selected applicants.

 To date, HIP has delivered homes to nine (9) applicants a cross the reservation, beginning with communities in Kayenta, Coyote Canyon, Kinlichee, Sweetwater, Red Valley, Steamboat, Shonto, Mexican Springs, and Naschitti.
 These